ryanburgess/2020-conferences/README.md

-# 2020 Web Development Conferences
+# 2020 Engineering Conferences
-A list of 2020 web development conferences.
+A list of 2020 conferences.
 A list of [2019 conferences](https://github.com/ryanburgess/2019-conferences).

 _**You can also add all conferences directly into your calendar by importing the `.ics` file into Google Calendar etc.**_